The University of Louisville is proud to serve as the academic base

 In addition to the requirements for undergraduate admission listed on the Apply Now page of each program’s website, undergraduate applicants must have all transcripts reviewed by either the World Education Services (WES) or Educational Credentials Evaluators (ECE) in order to submit a “course-by-course evaluation” to Undergraduate Admissions.
 An application for evaluation and a list of services and fees is available on their websites: www.WES.org or www.ECE.org.

-In addition to the requirements for graduate admission listed on the Apply Now page of each program’s website, applicants must submit the specific documents required by the academic department for international students as listed below.
+In addition to the requirements for graduate admission listed on the Apply Now page of each program’s website, graduate applicants must submit the specific documents required by the academic department for international students as listed below.

-All applicants students for whom English is not their primary language must show English language proficiency by successfully completing one of the following:
+Students for whom English is not their primary language must show English language proficiency by successfully completing one of the following:

 - TOEFL examination: www.toefl.org

 - Minimum scores: 550 on the paper-based TOEFL, 213 on the computer-based TOEFL or 79-80 on the internet-based TOEFL